kmsigma/llm-comparison/copilot-thinkdeeper/response-feedback.md

 In the repository, the build calls for 4 VMs in total.
 The response creates 7.

-The names of the VMs also don't follow the naminc scheme outlined in the repository.
+The names of the VMs also don't follow the g scheme outlined in the repository.

 ## Script results